-Two of the most convenient and reliable remote access solutions are TeamViewer and Chrome Remote Desktop.
+Two of the most convenient and reliable remote support solutions are TeamViewer and Chrome Remote Desktop.
 Why?
 Because both software options are very easy to set up, and cross-platform compatible.
 But, in spite of their many similarities, they also have a plethora of differences, as well.

-Adversely, TeamViewer is remote access software that provides a great deal more flexibility, allowing users remote access to any desired device.
 Below we’ll compare TeamViewer and Chrome Remote Desktop, providing the detailed information users need to choose which option is right for them.

 Chrome Remote Desktop